Stanford-ILIAD/reward_adaptation/README.md

 * Before running each experiment, make sure that the homotopy class you are fine-tuning to is correctly specified in line 49 of `fetch/fetch_envs/robot_env.py`
 * When running our method, you will want to change the barrier penalties as part of the curriculum.
 Make sure that the correct barrier penalty is specifeid on line 111 of  `fetch/fetch_envs/fetch_env.py` The exact curriculum we used is detailed in the supplementary materials
 * Ours:
-  * specify the correct homotopy class you are fine-tuning to in `robot_env.py`
   * specify a source model on line 195 in `train.py`
   * run `python train.py --env fetch --expt_type ours`
 * Fine tune:
-  * specify the correct homotopy class you are fine-tuning to in `robot_env.py`
   * specify a source model on line 197 in `train.py`
   * run `python train.py --env fetch --expt_type finetune`
 * Random:
-  * specify the correct homotopy class you are fine-tuning to in `robot_env.py`
   * run `python train.py --env fetch --expt_type direct`
 * PNN:
   * specify a source model on line 116 in `baselines_fetch/PNN/train.py`